VamsiMakke87/tic-tac-toe/README.md

 - **New Playing Pieces**: Just create a new class extending `PlayingPiece` and update the `PlayingPieceFactory`.
 - **Different Board Sizes**: Modify `Board.java` to allow different grid sizes.

-## License
-This project is open-source and available for modification and distribution under the MIT License.